LArchCS/N-Gram-Plagiarism-Detector/README.md

 go for a jog
 ```

 The Plagiarism rate between file1 and file2, using syns.txt, will be: 100%.
+Notice, jog and run are synonyms.

 ## File structure
 ```